-A smooth and silky loose leaf tea with a slightly smoky finish.
+A smooth, full bodied green tea with a slightly smoky finish.

 How to make Gunpowder Tea